Geelong West - Hamlyn Heights

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Geelong West - Hamlyn Heights has 100 active public transport stops.
-These are served by buses on 11 routes, providing a total of 1,604 weekly passenger trips.
-Transport accessibility is rated good, with residents located an average of 204 meters from the nearest stop.
+Geelong West - Hamlyn Heights has 100 active public transport stops, all of which are bus stops.
+These stops are served by 11 different routes that together facilitate 1,604 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents on average located just 204 meters from the nearest stop.

-Services run at an average frequency of 229 trips per day across all routes, equating to approximately 16 weekly trips per individual stop.
+Across all routes, service frequency averages at 229 trips per day, translating to approximately 16 weekly trips per individual stop.

 Frequently Asked Questions - Transport